Skip to main content

 4. Audit Trail Tampering — Append-only log, encrypted with vault.

-5. Accidental Exposure — Credential detection, masked display, .gitignore templates.
+5. Accidental Exposure — Credential detection, masked display, .gitignore templates, post-import plaintext deletion warnings.

 What We Don’t Protect Against